Mapenzi-Supaki/Mapenzi-Supaki/README.md

 ## Hi there 👋

-### Yes, Purity is my name, but I prefer to be addressed by my second or last name -- "Mapenzi Supaki"
+**My name is Purity but I prefer to be addressed by my second or last name -- *Mapenzi Supaki*.
+I'm a business development specialist, data professional and freelance enterprise consultant.**

 <img src="https://user-images.githubusercontent.com/60968870/129565348-88b11fbe-fadb-44bf-bac4-5201363bd400.jpg" width="100%" height="30%">